29/8/2017 by Katherine Memery

 This format is particularly popular with firms recruiting for their vacation schemes or in the early stages of screening training contract applicants.
 You’re given a set amount of time to think about and record your answers which are then sent to the recruiter.

-At Realm, as part of our cutting-edge candidate assessment platform Realm Resource, you might be asked to create a video profile, in order to introduce yourself to law firms and explain your experience, strengths and weaknesses.
+You might be asked to create a video profile, in order to introduce yourself, explain your experience, strengths and weaknesses.
 In the video, you’ll be expected to explain why you’re interested in the role at hand and what you’re looking for from your next law firm.
 While this might sound daunting, don’t panic; your Realm consultant will be on hand to answer any questions you have to help you tailor your video to the firm you’re applying to.

 Even if you haven’t got a video interview lined up, it’s highly likely you’ll have one in the future.
 Our guide below will help to make the process go as smoothly as possible.